ibexa/documentation-user/docs/personalization/filters.md

 unlicensed or adult content in certain markets or for certain customers.
 However, this use case could be handled with equal or greater success by using [submodels](recommendation_models.md#submodels) or [item types](content_types.md).

-To support category filtering, the personalization service must be fed with both content and user attribute data.
+To support category filtering, the Personalization service must be fed with both content and user attribute data.
 For more information about importing data, see [Importing data](content_import.md).